Dimitrios Kalapothakis: Biography

 Dimitrios was born in Athens.
 He was the son of a Protestant missionary from Massachusetts Martha Hooper Blackler Kalopothakes.
 His father was a Greek surgeon and Evangelical minister Michael D. Kalopothakis.
 His father founded the Christian magazine Asteri tis Anatolis (Star of the East).
 He also founded a unique illustrated children's magazine entitled Efimeris ton Pedon" (Children's Newspaper), which had a monthly circulation of 8000 copies.
 Dimitrios and his two sisters Maria Kalapothakes and Daphne Kalopothakis also edited the paper.
 His father eventually founded his own publishing house.

 Dimitrios completed high school in Athens in 1883 after which he traveled to the United States and attended Roxbury Latin School in Boston graduating in 1884.
 During the fall of the same year, Dimitrios enrolled at Harvard University to study journalism.
 Dimitrios traveled back and forth to Greece helping his father start a newspaper in Volos in 1885 entitled Simaia (Flag).
 In 1888 Dimitrios graduated from Harvard University with a degree in journalism.

 After Harvard, Dimitrios continued his graduate studies at the American School of Classical Studies in Athens from 1888 to 1889.
 He traveled to Germany and obtained a doctorate degree from the University of Berlin in 1893 while also training in the field of international affairs and diplomacy.
 He continued working with his father Micheal Kalapothakis.
 Dimitrios became a political journalist supporting Charilaos Trikoupis.
 The family began the newspaper Embros ("Forward").
 Dimitrios became one of the most well-known newspaper personalities in Greece.

 Dimitrios and his father were some of the organizers of the Hellenic Macedonian Committee in 1904.
 The main purpose of the organization was to liberate Thessaloniki and northern Greece from the Ottoman Empire.
-Dimitrios participated in combatting Bulgarian influence in Macedonia by providing guns, money, and equipment to the Greek fighters.
+Dimitrios participated in combating Bulgarian influence in Macedonia by providing guns, money, and equipment to the Greek fighters.
 He was the leader of the committee until its final dissolution in 1908.
 During the National Schism, he sided with the King.

 By 1913, Dimitrios assumed a position in the United States Legation in Athens.
 He was also still a committed journalist.
 By the end of World War I, he played a vital role at the Paris Peace Conference.
 He wrote an important book entitled Greece Before the Conference using the pseudonym Polybius, in March 1919.
 The pseudonym was used to hide his Greek identity.
 Eleftherios Venizelos was extremely impressed by his work that he appointed the journalist diplomat Director of the Press Bureau, to the Ministry of Foreign Affairs also directing the Thessaloniki branch.
 He remained in this position for eleven years and retired when he reached 65.
 During his lifetime he wrote countless articles, books, and theatric plays.
 Throughout his lifetime, Dimitrios specifically contributed to The London Times, Harper's Magazine, The London Morning Post, and countless other international publications.
 He also lectured all over Europe and the United States.
 Michael Anagnos and Helen Keller were also his personal friends.
 He died in Athens in 1946 at the age of 78 years old.